horizontalsystems/blockchain-crypto-guides/DeFi/1-what-is-defi.md

 - Open Participation

-    Anyone worldwide with an internet connection and some cryptocurrency can access and interact with the financial service regardless of location, age etc.
+    Anyone worldwide with an internet connection and some cryptocurrency can access and interact with the financial service regardless of location, age, experience, status etc.

 - Censorship Resistant